-Add 1/4 cup popcorn kernels to brown paper lunch bags and fold the top closed.
+Add ¼ cup popcorn kernels to a brown paper lunch bag and fold the top closed.
 Microwave for a minute or two, until you hear the popping begin to slow.

 Add melted butter and salt and shake the bag to coat the popcorn.

-To keep your caramel corn fresh, be sure to store it in an air tight container or ziplock bag (making sure to press as much air out as you can).
+To keep your caramel corn fresh, be sure to store it in an airtight container or resealable bag (making sure to press as much air out as you can).
 The better you seal your container, the longer it will last.
 You can store it at room temperature on your counter for up to 2-3 weeks.
-(Though at my house it’s all eaten in about 2-3 hours.)
+(Though at my house it’s all eaten in about 2-3 hours!)

 - 6 Tablespoons butter

 - Preheat the oven to 200 degrees F.